golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

   * This should narrow the data to all projects that were at least 25% within the Trestle Project boundaries and completed after Jan 1, 2002.

 #### Activity Acres
-* Calculate **activity acres** (Clarke Knight's term for including treatments that overlap) using `Show statistical summary` in QGIS and selecting the following layer and column combos:
+_Calculate **activity acres** (Clarke Knight's term for including treatments that overlap) using the `Show statistical summary` function in QGIS._

+* Selecting the following layer and column combos in the statistical summary box in the bottom left corner:

 * Results: